 Word embedding similarity experiments were conducted for all of the examined methods.
-These experiments evaluate the ability to capture word similarities between pairs of words on three different datasets using a cosine similarity measure.
-Analysing only the average similarity information and comparing these values with the average value of the human ratings, the conclusion was that the GloVe and FastText outperformed the other word embedding methods.
+These experiments evaluate the ability to capture word similarities between pairs of words on five different datasets using a cosine similarity measure.
+Analysing only the average similarity information and comparing these values with the average value of the human ratings, the conclusion was that the GloVe and FastText outperformed the other word embedding methods on four out of the five datasets.
+However, for RW2034 dataset, ConceptNetNumberbatch achieved the closest similarity results, so we can conclude that these embeddings better capture similarities between rare words.

 After conducting the word embedding similarity experiments, we also carried out correlation analysis.
 In this analysis, the Spearman correlation coefficient, Pearson correlation coefficient and Kendall's tau correlation coefficient were computed for each pair of ground truth similarities and cosine similarities of the word embeddings.
 Using the data obtained in this analysis we have concluded that even with the high cosine similarity values of GloVe and FastText, their correlation values are close to 0, implying no correlation between ground truth and cosine similarities of word vectors.
-Moreover, ConceptNet Numberbatch word embeddings have the highest correlation coefficients even though they did not have high average similarity values.
+Moreover, ConceptNetNumberbatch word embeddings have the highest correlation coefficients even though they did not have high average similarity values, except for the RW2034 dataset.